jerkar/jerkar-site-source/src/jbake/content/tell-me-more.md

 * Swiss-knife library for performing all kind of build related stuff as file and I/O  manipulation, logging, PGP signing, external tool launcher, ...
 * Multi-level configuration to fit in enterprise environment
 * Hierarchical logs
-* Ability to rely on convention only (no build script needed at all) or get build information from IDE meta-data
+* Ability to rely on convention only (no build script needed at all)
 * Facility to migrate *Maven* projects
 * Scaffolding feature for creating projects from scratch